Doing the bare minimum doesn’t get you far in life or at work, and it also won’t serve you well when it comes to your credit card bill.

 You’ll be paying off your credit card until infinity

-Your minimum payment will usually be a fixed amount set by your credit card provider (somewhere around $20 or $25), or depending on the card, a small percentage of your balance, usually 2 to 4 percent.
+Your minimum payment will usually be a fixed amount set by your credit card provider (somewhere around $20 or $25), or depending on the card, a small percentage of your balance.

 Paying just that small amount each month can give you the illusion that you’re making a dent in your debt, but the truth is, you’re not.
 Even if your card has the lowest interest rate on the planet, you’ll still never significantly reduce your credit card balance if you make just the minimum payment -- at least not enough to keep up with your spending.